ahmadazerichandrabhuana/locusttest/README.md

 ## Website Test

-API Collection retrieved from this Website : https://www.demoblaze.com/
+API Collection is retrieved from this Website : https://www.demoblaze.com/

 You can also check the API Collection by importing `.json` file from this repository into Postman.